Football Features

 • Mauricio Pochettino

-• Marcelo Gallardo (River Plate)
+• Marcelo Gallardo (most recently managed River Plate)

 Close your eyes and imagine this: it’s 2001 and Argentina are playing Venezuela in a World Cup qualifier, no biggie.

 Now, imagine Hernan Crespo, Javier Zanetti and Veron all gracefully tearing up the turf.
-Next, Simeone, like a bull to a red rag, is spotted marauding across the pitch, Pochettino then enters your peripheral vision, and so too does former PSG forward Gallardo.
+Next, Simeone, like a bull to a red rag, is spotted marauding across the pitch; Pochettino then enters your peripheral vision; and so too does former PSG forward Gallardo.

 Now, look to the dugout.
 This crescendo of talent mixed with madness is being led by none other than Marcelo Bielsa.